WaylonWalker/waylonwalker.com/pages/blog/kedro-in-scripts.md

 ## Semi-automatic catalog

-For some reason when I tried to use the DataCatalogWithDefault it did not pick up my datasets right.
+For some reason, when I tried to use the DataCatalogWithDefault it did not pick up my datasets right.
 I suspect this has something to do with not setting up a proper session, so this is what I did in a pinch to get that catalog goodness for my DataFrames without setting up each one manually.